-Located at the University City Science Center at 34th & Market Street, adjacent to the Drexel Student Health Center, the medical practice is staffed by faculty physicians from Drexel University College of Medicine's Department of Family, Community & Preventive Medicine.
-For questions or to schedule an appointment, call 215-220-4720 or visit the website.
+Located at the University City Science Center at 34th and Market streets, adjacent to the Drexel Student Health Center, the medical practice is staffed by faculty physicians from Drexel University College of Medicine's Department of Family, Community & Preventive Medicine.
+For questions or to schedule an appointment, call 215.220.4720 or visit the website.